DIKU-EDU/kudos/docs/source-code-overview.rst

 Userland programs.
 These are not part of the kernel.
 They can be used to test the userland implementation of KUDOS by saving them to a Trivial Filesystem disk file and booting KUDOS with that.
-See :doc:`usage` for information on how to do that.
+See :doc:`using-kudos` for information on how to do that.